Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 Rating: 4.3 / 5

-Mullvad VPN isn't trying to be everything to everyone, and that's precisely what makes it great at what it does.
-If you rank privacy and anonymity above all else, Mullvad is the VPN to get.
-The anonymous account system, proven no-logs policy, open-source transparency, and innovative features like DAITA put it in a class of its own.
+Mullvad isn't trying to be everything to everyone.
+And honestly, that's what makes it really good at what it does do.
+If privacy and anonymity rank as your top priorities, Mullvad is the VPN to grab.
+The anonymous account setup, proven no-logs track record, open-source code, and clever features like DAITA put it in its own category.

-But let's be real: most people want a VPN that also unblocks Netflix, has thousands of servers, and costs $2.99/month on a two-year plan.
-That's not Mullvad, and Mullvad doesn't want to be that.
+But let's be real here: most people want a VPN that unblocks Netflix, has thousands of servers, and costs under $3/month on a multi-year deal.
+That's not what Mullvad is, and they're totally fine with that.

-My recommendation: If privacy is your #1 priority, buy Mullvad without hesitation.
-If you need a versatile VPN for streaming, general use, and privacy, ProtonVPN or NordVPN will serve you better as an all-in-one solution.
+Here's my take: If privacy is priority number one, buy Mullvad with confidence.
+If you need a VPN that handles everything — streaming, general use, plus solid privacy — ProtonVPN or NordVPN will work better as your one solution.

 FAQ